RickyChien/TemplateAnalytics/README.md

 # TemplateAnalytics

-A data analytics website created by yeoman and express.js.
+A data analytics front-end website created by yeoman.